-The first is that paying on a month-to-month basis is not an option.
+The first thing to consider is that paying on a month-to-month basis is not an option.
 The plans are all billed annually.
-This has major implications for cashflow, specifically for large teams that require the upper tiers of functionality (licences).
+This has major implications for cash flow, specifically for large teams that require the upper tiers of functionality (licences).

-Expect to pay in the order of $25 to $300 per user per month, but factor in the costs for implementation, maintenance and CRM functionality enhancements.
+Expect to pay between $25 to $300 per user per month, but factor in the costs for implementation, maintenance and CRM functionality enhancements.
+The cost of implementation and maintenance is something that many businesses do not consider, and they are caught out when these expenses arise.
 Be cognisant of the fact that time spent on these tasks whether internal or outsourced has a cost.

 Salesforce is well known to cost a pretty penny to implement.
-The customisations that Salesforce partners sell can cost a fortune, however in many cases businesses can use the solution out the box.
+The customisations that Salesforce partners sell can cost a fortune, however, in many cases businesses can use the solution out of the box.
 Be aware that the deeper you get into a CRM the more interconnected you want it to be.
-ERP, telephony, accounting systems, and many more are ideal systems to integrate to your CRM.
+ERP, telephony, accounting systems, and many more are ideal systems to integrate into your CRM.
 Budget for the costs to do this work down the line.

 Typical costs per user, per month